adhearsion/adhearsion-website/docs/source/plugins.md

 The #tasks method allows the plugin developer to define Rake tasks to be made available inside an Adhearsion application.
 Task definitions follow Rake conventions.

-## Making the plugin useful
+## Making a plugin useful

-In our exploration of a newly generated plugin, we have so far mostly looked at the facilities Adhearsion provides to hook into the framework and your application.
+So far, the facilities Adhearsion provides to hook into the framework and your application have been shown.
 While simple plugins that are nothing more than rake tasks and generators have their place, you probably want to go further.
 This section will discuss how to add funtionality to Adhearsion calls.

 A plugin is at its heart simply a Ruby gem, and bundled code needs to be loaded through requiring the proper files.
 The generated plugin has a single business logic file in lib/controller_methods.rb.
 Neither the file name nor the module name are mandatory, this is just normal Ruby code.

-### Plugin Code
+## Plugin Code
+The generated plugin has a single business logic file in lib/controller_methods.rb.
+Neither the file name nor the module name are mandatory
 Content is as follows:

 lib/controller_methods.rb